pnxguide/sys402-raid/README.md

 hearty-store-put [store-id] [original file path]
 ```

-It should return a unique identifier of the object back to the user.
+It should return a unique identifier (i.e., does not need to be unique across instances) of the object back to the user.
 For flexibility, you can use anything as the identifier (including, an integer, a string).
 I suggest you generate a unique identifier on the fly as an integer.
-If you do so, then when you use
+Note that if the user uses `hearty-store-put` onto any existing unique identifier, **the new object will replace the old object**.

+For the `hearty-store-get`, the user should be able to use it as follows.

 ```sh
 hearty-store-get [store-id] [unique identifier]